BarRaider/streamdeck-chatpager/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+# New in v3.3
+- Fixed issues where `ShoutOut/Ban/Timeout` actions don't work properly after choosing a user.

 # New in v3.1
 - :new: `Mod/Vip` action allows you to add/remove VIPs and Moderators
 - :new: `Ban/Timeout` action allows you to Ban/Unban and Timeout/UnTimeout users